 He was responsible for the staff legal training while working on a team basis with the administrative managers and the introduction of the program to the judiciary, local bar, and public.
 He was responsible for all litigation in the Hamilton centered region which included St. Catherines, Welland and Niagara Falls, Cayuga, Simcoe, Brantford, Milton , Burlington, Oakville, Guelph, Kitchener, Cambridge and Hamilton Courts both at the Ontario Court and Superior Court level including all appeals.

-In March of 1989 Mr. Marra left his position with SCOE/FRO in response to an offer to practice family law with George Czutrin (now the Honourable Mr. Justice George Czutrin, Superior Court of Justice) in his dynamic family law group in Hamilton along with their colleague Virginia Mendes de Costa.
+In March of 1989 Mr. Marra left his position with SCOE/FRO in response to an offer to practice family law with George Czutrin (now the Senior Justice of the Superior Court of Justice, Family Branch) in his dynamic family law group in Hamilton along with their colleague Virginia Mendes de Costa.

 This was a dynamic practice which involved new approaches to rapidly evolving areas of family law, particularly in the areas of spousal support, complex financial situations, fraudulent spouses, trust claims, unfair agreements, protection of children's rights, estate litigation, high conflict custody and access situations and mediation methods.
 At the same time, Mr. Marra continued his excellent working relationship with the Hamilton SCOE/FRO Branch and carried out legal services on behalf of the Director for three Courts each week, typically Hamilton, Kitchener and Guelph and/or Welland.